brianketaren14/brianketaren14/README.md

 <h1 align="">Hi 👋, I'm Brian Maxwell Ketaren</h1>

-<p align="">A Computer Science student at Universitas Sumatera Utara who is interested in data science and ready to learn.
-I also have experience using data science tools like: SQL, Python, Power BI, Google Data Studio, Pandas, Matplotlib, Seaborn and Sklearn.</h3>
+<p align="">A fresh graduate in Computer Science from Universitas Sumatera Utara with an interest in data science and a strong willingness to learn.
+I have experience using data science tools such as SQL, Python, Power BI, Google Data Studio, Pandas, Matplotlib, Seaborn, machine learning, deep learning, generative ai.
+During my studies, I frequently worked on both individual and group assignments, which helped me develop the ability to work independently as well as collaboratively in a team.</p>

-- 🌱 I’m currently learning **Data Science (SQL, Python, Numpy, Pandas, Matplotlib, Seaborn, Data analytics, and Machine Learning)**
+- 🌱 I’m currently learning **Data Science (SQL, Python, Numpy, Pandas, Matplotlib, Seaborn, Data analytics, Stats & Probability, Machine Learning, Deep Learning and Generative AI)**
 - 📫 How to reach me <a href="https://www.linkedin.com/in/brian-maxwell-ketaren/" target="_blank" rel="noreferrer">LinkedIn Brian Maxwell Ketaren</a>
 - 😄 Pronouns: He/Him